wdv4758h/pypy-extradoc/blog/draft/warmup-improvements.rst

 example, ``i2`` would refer to its producer - ``i2 = int_add(i0, i1)`` with
 arguments getting special treatment.

-That alone reduces the GC pressure slightly, but we went an extra mile to change a bunch of data structures in the optimizer itself.
+That alone reduces the GC pressure slightly, but a reduced number of instances also lets us store references on them directly instead of going through expensive dictionaries, which were used to store optimizing information about the boxes.
 Overall we measured about 50% speed improvement in the optimizer, which reduces the overall warmup time between 10% and 30%.
 The very `obvious warmup benchmark`_ got a speedup from 4.5s to 3.5s so almost 30% improvement.
 Obviously the speedups on benchmarks would vastly depend on how much warmup time is there in those benchmarks.
 We observed annotation of pypy to decrease by about 30% and the overall translation time by about 7%, so your mileage may vary.
-In fact in most cases there should not be a visible difference if you're already achieving peak performance, however wherever warmup is a problem there should be a modest speedup.

 Of course, as usual with the large refactoring of a crucial piece of PyPy, there are expected to be bugs.
 We are going to wait for the default to stabilize